WIAG-ADW-GOE/WIAGweb2/notebooks/sync_notebooks/docs/Run_SQL_Query_and_Export_CSV.md

 # Running SQL Queries and Exporting Results as CSV

-This guide provides step-by-step instructions for non-technical users to run a SQL query on the **wiag** database using **phpMyAdmin**, export the results as a CSV file, and move the CSV file to a specific directory.
+This guide provides step-by-step instructions for non-technical users to run a SQL query on ours databases using **phpMyAdmin**, export the results as a CSV file, and move the CSV file to a specific directory.

+There are different databases that can be accessed on phpMyAdmin.
+Most notable ones are the Personen datenbank and the WIAG database.
+Both of these are accessible from the same webpage but they require different credentials.

 ## Table of Contents